 We are excited to bring our music into schools, universities and community centers as a means to foster courageous conversations about challenging topics, help encourage others to use their creativity for positive social change and to reflect on the issues that affect all of our lives.
 We believe that creative expression transforms our values, identities and our communities when we use it to distill our understandings of the social issues that affect our world.

 In our "Create the Change" workshop we share our creative process and some of our music as a primer to engage students to explore and express themselves around a social justice issue through an original collaborative performance with a group of their peers.
 We will plan with you to determine what issues could be most helpful for your participants to explore together.
 Past themes have been a chance to dive into issues such as white privilege, mass incarceration, inequitable access to education, understanding the Black Lives Matter movement, cultural appropriation, environmental justice, peace movements, media bias, LGBTQ issues, gender issues, Quaker tenets and history of Quaker involvement in social justice movements, and looking at the roots of gun violence.
-Participants perform and reflect on their experience, as well as on the themes that were the focus of other groups' performances.
+Participants perform and reflect on their experience.
 During the workshop we also perform some of our original songs that embody the empowering process of self expression around these same issues.

 We are glad to tailor our workshops to meet your goals, needs, and constraints.
 We generally prefer to have at least 90 minutes available to work with those in attendance.
 Our workshops deal with social justice themes, and so with respect to developmental appropriateness, we prefer to work with individuals who are in the 4th grade or older.
 Please contact us to discuss crafting a workshop around your institution or organization’s needs.
 (90-120 minutes, Up to 300 participants)

 "Talk about it, be about it" Interactive concert: Healing the Racial Divide on campus with Music and Dialogue